emo-bon/MetaGOflow/docs/args_and_params.rst

    It is the end products of each step that are required for any following step.

-Besides the steps to be performed, a number of parameters to best fit the idiosyncracy of the sequences to be analysed need to be set as well as, some resources-to-be-used related ones.
+Besides the steps to be performed, a number of parameters to best fit the idiosyncrasy of the sequences to be analysed need to be set as well as, some resources-to-be-used related ones.

 .. attention:: We strongly advised user not to use the default arguments without considering first their data and their computing system